SahilMund/GHC-React-UI/README.md

 ## Getting Started :-

-To run the blog creation page locally, follow these steps:
+To run the application locally, follow these steps:

 1. Clone this repository to your local machine (or) download the source code as a ZIP file.